cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 * all enum values must be `<= 255`.
 Any enum in a blockchain application which needs more than 256 values is probably doing something very wrong.
-* all oneof's must be the *only* element in their containing message and must start at field number `1` and be added in continuous ascending order - this makes it possible to quickly check for unknown values, but also Rust enums don't allow specifying discriminant values manually
+* all oneof's must be the *only* element in their containing message and must start at field number `1` and be added in continuous ascending order - this makes it possible to quickly check for unknown values
 * all `oneof` field numbers must be `<= 255`.
 Any `oneof` which needs more field cases is probably doing something very wrong.